blaizard/bzd/docs/bdl/syntax.md

-# Bdl Syntax
+# Syntax

-The following describes the the Bzd Description Language (BDL) used to describe interfaces to communicate between components.
+The following describes the syntax of the Bzd Description Language (BDL) used to describe interfaces to communicate between components.

-## Use Cases

-The following use cases are coverd by this description language:
-- Provide an inter-core/inter-language communication mean between components.
-- Reduce boiler plate for interfaces.
-- Enfore input/output constraints (contracts).

-For example:
-- Describe API for REST-based communication between client and server.
-- Describe interface for C++ drivers.

 ## Types